Protelos1/RC-aircraft/README.md

 # RC-aircraft
-RC aircraft project for hack club fallout.
+RC aircraft project for hack club fallout *in progress*